How to Clean Copper Contacts

 Step 4 - Try Vinegar and Salt for Tougher Jobs

-Removing rust and battery acid is a different animal than removing simple dirt and wear from general use.
+Removing rust and battery acid is different from removing simple dirt and wear from general use.
 Make a soaking liquid by mixing equal parts white vinegar with salt (if you use one cup vinegar you will use one teaspoon salt).
 The ions in the salt interact with the acid in the vinegar to create a strong cleaning solution.
 Use a screwdriver (if needed) to remove the contacts for soaking, and never submerge an item that is connected to electricity of other delicate components.
 Let the copper contacts soak for twenty minutes before you wipe them down with the lint-free towel and repeat the previous steps.

 Combine distilled water with baking soda and quickly dip the item afterward to stop the chemical reaction created by the salt and vinegar.
 Then, if you've removed the contacts, make sure they're thoroughly dry before fixing them back in place.